Raymundv/Raymundv/README.md

 * 🌍  I'm based in Sweden
 * ✉️  You can contact me at [raymundovm98@gmail.com](mailto:raymundovm98@gmail.com)
-* 🧠  I'm learning Studying a Masters program in Financial engineering
+* 🧠  I'm studying a Masters program in Financial engineering
 * 🤝  I'm open to collaborating on Resarch projects in banking, physics or machine learning.
-* ⚡  I enjoy traveling to different parts of the world.
-Favorites: Peru, Sweden, Costa Rica.
+* ⚡  I enjoy traveling.

 ### Skills